sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202009.0/data-import-categories/special-product-types/product-options/product-options.md

   - /v6/docs/en/product-options-import
 ---

-The **Product Opitons** category contains all data you need to manage product options in your online store.
-We have structured this section according to the following .csv files that you will have to use to import the data:
+The **Product Options** category contains all data you need to manage product options in your online store.
+We have structured this section according to the following CSV files that you will have to use to import the data:

 * [product_option.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/special-product-types/product-options/file-details-product-option.csv.html): allows you to define product options, like insurance, warranty or gift wrapping, and its abstract products.
 * [product_option_price.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/special-product-types/product-options/file-details-product-option-price.csv.html): allows you to define the net and gross prices for each product option.

-The table below provides details on Product Opitons data importers, their purpose, .csv files, dependencies, and other details.
-Each data importer contains links to .csv files used to import the corresponding data, including specifications of mandatory and unique fields, dependencies, detailed explanations, recommendations, templates, and content examples.
+The table below provides details on Product Opitons data importers, their purpose, CSV files, dependencies, and other details.
+Each data importer contains links to CSV files used to import the corresponding data, including specifications of mandatory and unique fields, dependencies, detailed explanations, recommendations, templates, and content examples.

 | Data Importer | Purpose | Console Command| File(s) | Dependencies |
 | --- | --- | --- | --- |--- |